 The market is bursting with different product options, from stationary jumpers with activity saucers to suspended door jumpers that are classically known by some as the Johnny Jump Up.
 With so many choices, consumers can pick from a wide range of jumper prices, sizes, age/weight limits, features, and more.

 At BestReviews, we understand how taxing parenting can be.
 For this reason, we want your shopping experience to be as stress-free as possible.
-Please see our product list, above, for tried-and-true baby jumpers that could have your baby giggling with joy.
-And please read on if you’d like to learn more about choosing the perfect baby jumper.
+Please see our product list for tried-and-true baby jumpers that could have your baby giggling with joy.
+We have the details you need if you’d like to learn more about choosing the perfect baby jumper.

 A baby jumper is a stationary unit in which your child can sit and “jump” while supported by elastic bands and a secure seat.